PedroGaya/hellblazers/thoughts-on-moxie.md

 ## Remixing Moxie

-Specifically, the plan is to have both spark and suspense be **diagetic** "meta"-currencies.
+Specifically, the plan is to have both spark and suspense be **diegetic** "meta"-currencies.
 Regular meta-currencies are player-initiated changes to the game state - **Players** _will_ a modification to the fiction and spend a point to do it.
-To make this dynamic diagetic is to imply that the reality of fiction itself is warping, for whatever reason, to abide by player or character goals.
+To make this dynamic diegetic is to imply that the reality of fiction itself is warping, for whatever reason, to abide by player or character goals.

 The characters, by themselves, have nothing to do with "spending spark" - this is something the player does to give the character a boon, for no other reason than they are the protagonists of this story.
-To make spark (and its expenditure) diagetic implies that some _fundamental force of reality_ favors the player characters, and that this force operates by the _rules of stories_.
-Similarly, diagetic suspense implies that reality itself is building up "karma" of some sort, and is ready to lash out at the GMs discretion.
+To make spark (and its expenditure) diegetic implies that some _fundamental force of reality_ favors the player characters, and that this force operates by the _rules of stories_.
+Similarly, diegetic suspense implies that reality itself is building up "karma" of some sort, and is ready to lash out at the GMs discretion.

 ## Catastrophe

 This change alone, while seemingly simple, has several cascading consequences:

 - It imposes severe constraints on the fiction, as noted above;
-- Diagetic suspense means that some suspense moves no longer make sense;
+- diegetic suspense means that some suspense moves no longer make sense;
 - Accumulated suspense means accumulated karma, which needs an escape valve;
 - Story moves become hazy territory, while impact moves are fine;
 - Every single spark expenditure in the game has to abide by these new rules of reality;